How Much to Spend on an Engagement Ring?

 1. How do I save money on an engagement ring?

 Cut costs on an engagement ring by considering lab diamonds, alternative stones, and less popular diamond shapes.
-You'll also save by choosing lower clarity or carat sizes that are just under key thresholds.
+You'll also save by choosing lower clarity or carat sizes that are just under key threshold.

 1. Is it worth it to invest in a custom engagement ring?